Photo by RF._.studio on Pexels.

 Or you can break the circle of uncertainty and examine your life and see who is right about you – and that person obviously should be you – because you’ll be with you for the rest of your life and if you don’t trust yourself, you won’t be able to trust anyone else either.

-When we allow ourselves to enter on this journey, of self-discovery, life becomes so much easier and so much more fun and every time we look within, and find an answer, we begin to trust ourselves more.
+That is why, when we allow ourselves to enter on this journey of self-discovery, as life becomes so much easier and so much more fun and every time we look within, and find an answer there, and begin to trust ourselves more and more.

 If you decide it is how you intend to continue to go through life, then all is well, and you can own your cowardliness (or any aspect of you that you are aware of) because you believe it’s the best way for you to be in the world.